chelsea-brown/Mitochondrial_cristae/README.md

 ### Building the inner membrane
-In order to create an artifical surface to place the lipids and proteins, the 3D-modelling software [blender](https://www.blender.org/) was used, the files can be found `Structures/Blender`.
+In order to create an artificial surface to place the lipids and proteins, the 3D-modelling software [blender](https://www.blender.org/) was used, the files can be found `Structures/Blender`.
 The measurements and distances were based on experimental values as closely as possible.
 The shape was then save this as a `.obj` file.
 This can then be converted to a `.tsi` file to supply to TS2CG
 > `python obj_to_tsi.py -i Cristae_extend.obj -o Cristae_extend.tsi -box 20 20 20`

 The protein placement at the cristae sides were generated with bentopy (with the file `Scripts/Bentopy/Inner_membrane.json`) and the same commands as for the outer membrane.
 The structures were used in the next steps as `Cristae_side_1.gro` and `Cristae_side_2.gro`.

-The following command can be used with `-Mashno 0` to see which vertices to add the proteins to by chaning the inclusion section of the `.tsi` files (see TS2CG documentation and tutorials for more information).
+The following command can be used with `-Mashno 0` to see which vertices to add the proteins to by changing the inclusion section of the `.tsi` files (see TS2CG documentation and tutorials for more information).
 > `PLM -TSfile Cristae_extend.tsi -bilayerThickness 3 -rescalefactor 5 5 5 -Mashno 3`

 This method generates a few `NaN` values which can be removed from the `point/innerBM.dat` and `point/OuterBM.dat` files using the `Scripts/Inner_membrane_building/remove_nan_gro.sh` file.